Fitted Wardrobes Cost

 Post your job

-You should also consider the materials you wish to use for your wardrobe, with solid woods like oak costing much more than a standard uPVC material.
+Solid woods like oak cost much more than a standard uPVC material.
 Again, it's all about finding the right balance between quality and cost-efficiency, depending on your budget.

-As we'll discuss in more details further along in this article, sourcing the materials yourself is perfectly fine, if you know what you're looking for and understand what will be required by the installer.
-However, we would suggest against trying to fit them yourself unless you have extensive wardrobe installation experience.
+As we'll discuss in more detail further along in this guide, sourcing the materials yourself is perfectly fine if you know what you're looking for and understand what will be required by the installer.

 Find Tradespeople, compare up to 3 quotes!